-There’s plenty to in Madeira beyond Funchal so make sure you have time for some Madeira day trips – see this post for ideas and information
+There’s plenty to do in Madeira beyond Funchal old town so make sure you have time for some Madeira day trips – see this post for ideas and information

 Before leaving the airport, pop into the tourist information office to pick up a map of Madeira and Funchal as well as the leaflet with bus stop information.

 If you plan to use the bus in or around Funchal, use Horários do Funchal (available online or as a free app) to find bus routes and times.
 Buy a rechargeable Giro card as soon as possible from the marina area and load it with trips for urban travel.
 This is considerably cheaper than paying for tickets on board.

 Guide books for Portugal rarely go into any detail about the Madeira islands so you should consider buying a dedicated book.

 Take a look at these guide books via Amazon:

 DK Eyewitness have thought of almost everything in their guide to the Top 10 (gardens, beaches, museums, walks etc.) Top 10 Madeira (Eyewitness Top 10 Travel Guide).

 If, like me, your interests centre around food and walking, this guidebook may fit the bill Madeira (Walk and Eat) (Walk & Eat).